Arthur Foley: Career and research

-Foley was interested throughout his career in radiation and wave phenomena of all sorts.
+Throughout his career, Foley was interested in radiation and wave phenomena of all sorts.
 He completed his doctorate just about a year before Marie Skłodowska-Curie, Pierre Curie, and Gustave Bémont announced (November 1898 in Paris) their discovery of radium.
-Seizing an opportunity to popularize a new scientific phenomenon, as early as 1904 Foley was giving spectacular public demonstrations of radiation from radium.
+Seizing an opportunity to popularize a new scientific phenomenon, Foley was giving public demonstrations of radiation from radium as early as 1904.
 He demonstrated some effects of the radiation by using the spinthariscope, invented by Sir William Crookes in 1903.
 Foley collaborated with IU Instructor Ryland Ratliff, investigating properties of “one-tenth of a gram of ‘Curie’ radium chloride.”

 Foley also investigated radio waves and sound waves.
 In 1917, he became the first recipient of a professorship in the Luther Dana Waterman Institute for Research at Indiana University, where he studied acoustic phenomena.
 Foley worked on theories of sound amplification, leading to patents for the ideal shapes of horns for musical instruments, and for the optimum placement of locomotive whistles He photographed sound waves.

 Foley worked on theories of sound amplification, leading to patents for the ideal shapes of horns for musical instruments. and for the optimum placement of locomotive whistles.
 He measured the speed of sound in open air and within musical instruments.

 P. Blakiston’s Son & Company, Inc. of Philadelphia published his college textbook, College Physics, in 1933.
 The third edition appeared in 1941.

 Gamma of Indiana Chapter of Phi Beta Kappa at Indiana University was chartered in 1911.
 In addition to members of the Senior Class, several outstanding Indiana University alumni were also elected.
 Arthur Lee Foley, Rolla Roy Ramsey, Albert Fredrick Ottomar Germann, and Ross Franklin Lockridge, Sr. were among the alumni elected in 1911.